Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

 \subsection{Encompassing model}

-We construct our simulation DGPs from an encompassing model that is known to accurately describe the population of U.S. macroeconomic time series: the large-scale dynamic factor model (DFM) of \citet{Stock2016}.
-As we illustrated in \cref{sec:biasvar}, the nature of the bias-variance trade-off for structural impulse response estimation is necessarily sensitive to properties of the underlying DGP.
-This is why it is crucial to employ an encompassing model that is known to accurately capture the co-movements among a large number of commonly used U.S. macroeconomic time series.
+We construct our simulation DGPs from an encompassing model that is known to accurately capture the time series properties of many U.S. macroeconomic time series: a dynamic factor model (DFM) fitted to the well-known \citet{Stock2016} data set.
+Because we seek to follow applied practice in using data in levels rather than first differences, we employ a \emph{non-stationary} variant of the DFM estimated by \citeauthor{Stock2016}.

-The DFM postulates that a large-dimensional $n_X \times 1$ vector $X_t$ of observed macroeconomic time series is driven by a low-dimensional $n_f \times 1$ vector $f_t$ of latent factors, as well as an $n_X \times 1$ vector $v_t$ of idiosyncratic shocks.
-The latent factors are assumed to follow a stationary VAR($p$) process
+The DFM postulates that a large-dimensional $n_X \times 1$ vector $X_t$ of observed macroeconomic time series is driven by a low-dimensional $n_f \times 1$ vector $f_t$ of latent factors, as well as an $n_X \times 1$ vector $v_t$ of idiosyncratic components.
+The latent factors are assumed to follow a non-stationary Vector Error Correction Model (VECM) with VAR($p_f$) representation